jobindjohn/vivaplus_v0.2/documentation/docs/contributor-guide/20-viva-git-workflow.md

 ## Step 3: Saving your work as you go: **Commit**

 !!!
 Note "Guidelines for making commits"
-    - Stage related files together from the working directory and perform the commit, rather than staging all the change files for a bulk commit
+    - Stage related files together from the working directory and perform the commit, rather than staging all the changed files for a bulk commit
     - Follow the commit message guidelines for VIVA+ models (read below)